HomeESA by StateESA Letter Maine

 Reasonable accommodationUnder the FHA, housing providers must consider accommodation requests supported by a valid letter, even in no-pet properties.

-No pet feesPet deposits, pet rent, and pet fees do not apply to an approved emotional support animal.
+No pet feesPet deposits, pet rent, and pet fees don’t apply to an approved emotional support animal.

-Expanded housing optionsMore properties become available when breed and size restrictions cannot be applied to your ESA.
+Expanded housing optionsMore properties become available when breed and size restrictions can’t be applied to your ESA.

 Mental Health